-The information on this page comes from the Department of Homeland Security and other trusted sources.
+The information on this page comes from the Department of Homeland Security, non-profit organizations working at the border, and other trusted sources.
 It is intended for guidance and is updated as often as possible.

 USAHello does not give legal advice, nor are any of our materials intended to be taken as legal advice.